omtmn/omtmn/README.md

 ### Hi, I'm Alex!

-- 👨🏾‍💻  I'm a Full-Stack Web Developer
+- 👨🏾‍💻  I'm a Software Engineer
-- 📖  Currently looking for work and projects to contribute to
+- 📖  Currently looking for projects to contribute to
-- 🎮  My favorite video game currently is Back 4 Blood
+- 🎮  My favorite video game currently is Forza Horizon 5

 ### Connect with me: